MoeclubL/MusicBrainzQt/README.md

 4. **Push** to the branch (`git push origin feature/amazing-feature`)
 5. **Open** a Pull Request

-Please read our [Contributing Guide](CONTRIBUTING.md) for detailed guidelines.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.